mike2460/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Script Dependencies:

-The version of the script uploaded here has sets a working directory on line 9.
+The version of the script uploaded here sets a working directory on line 6.
 The dataset download extracts itself to a folder named 'UCI HAR Dataset'.
 You need to modify the value of the setwd command in line 9 to point to this folder before attempting to run it.